OneWorldHackathon/owh-website/src/pages/team/will-faithful.md

 weight: 1
 ---

-Jon Hill is Technical Director at Vibe Tickets.
+Will is a Consultant Java & Machine Learning Developer at Sourcepulp.